microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ### Opening the container

-Once our container configuration files were added, we got a notification from the extension indicating that our folder now contains a `devcontainer.json` file.
-Let’s select **Reopen in Container**.
-We can also select this option from the Command Palette (**F1** > **Reopen in Container**).
+Once our container configuration files were added, we got a notification that our folder now has a `devcontainer.json` file.
+Let’s select **Reopen in Container**:

 ![Reopen in container notification](21-reopen-notif.png)